CIPR Event Examines Cyber Liability Risk and Issues Facing the Insurance Industry

 Status: The NAIC and state insurance regulators are increasing efforts to tackle identify theft issues.
-The Cybersecurity (EX) Working Group, Property and Casualty Insurance (C) Committee and the Financial Condition (E) Committee collaborated to develop the Cybersecurity and Identity Theft Insurance Coverage Supplement for insurer financial statements to gather financial performance information about insurers writing cyber-liability coverage nationwide.
+The now disbanded Cybersecurity (EX) Working Group, Property and Casualty Insurance (C) Committee and the Financial Condition (E) Committee collaborated to develop the Cybersecurity and Identity Theft Insurance Coverage Supplement for insurer financial statements to gather financial performance information about insurers writing cyber-liability coverage nationwide.

 If you are a victim of identity theft, please visit https://www.identitytheft.gov/and follow the steps provided.
 More consumer information can be found by visiting http://www.idtheftcenter.org/Identity-Theft/identity-theft-protection-tips-while-on-vacation.html